How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning: Introduction

 To answer the first question, \cref{sec:horizon} presents a series of probing experiments designed for dissecting LLM hidden states, aiming to evaluate the internal planning strengths with respect to future reasoning trajectories.
 We first introduce our probing method, termed \textbf{\probe}, which employs a trained low-rank adapter \cite{bottleneck-adapter} that transforms each hidden state within CoT steps to predict \underline{Tele}ological information along multiple dimensions, including subsequent tokens, final answers, reasoning lengths, etc. Importantly, unlike prior works that primarily address single-domain tasks, we conduct probing experiments across 12 diverse datasets spanning different classes and domains, ranging from straightforward knowledge question answering to classic hard problems, e.g. Parity (counting the number of digits as even or odd), a canonical challenge for Transformers \cite{chiang-cholak-2022-overcoming,hahn-rofin-2024-sensitive}.

 By empirical results, we observe sharply contrasting behaviors across probing dimensions and task domains, as detailed in \cref{ssec:results}.
-For instance, in terms of probing subsequent reasoning paths, hidden states can be indeed predictive on tasks with more structured solutions, such as algorithmic tasks, but they generally fail to predict on tasks with natural language tone, such as document comprehension.
-In terms of predicting final answers, hidden states exhibit a limited planning horizon; for compositional tasks especially, they can only reliably capture the precise answer only one or two steps away from the reasoning completion.
-Interestingly, at the early stage of CoT, our results suggest that hidden states can encode predictive signals of the final answer for easier problems, reflecting a coarse answer gist, which echos prior observations \cite{gottesman-geva-2024-estimating,afzal-etal-2025-knowing}.
-However, for harder tasks requiring explicit multi-step, the initial prediction drops to near-flat.
+For instance, while early hidden states may encode predictive signals of the final answer for relatively simple tasks, they can behave nearly randomly on compositional tasks, where they only begin to reliably capture the precise answer within the final one or two reasoning steps before CoT completion.

-Overall, our probing results bring a unified view of the prior complementary beliefs from previous works: LLMs exhibit a \textbf{\emph{myopic planning horizon}}, in which hidden states primarily support immediate, local transitions rather than long-range, global trajectories; however, for simpler tasks that fall within their single-step pattern-matching capacity, early hidden states can indicate a coarse perception of the final answer—albeit with limited accuracy and not resulting from exercising a precise, pre-planned reasoning process.
+Overall, our probing results bring a unified view of the prior complementary beliefs from previous works: LLMs exhibit a \textbf{\emph{myopic planning horizon}}, in which hidden states primarily support immediate, local transitions rather than long-range, global trajectories.
+However, for simpler tasks that fall within the LLM's single-step pattern-matching capacity, early hidden states may capture a coarse gist of the final answer—albeit in a more heuristic manner, rather than through a precise, pre-planned reasoning process.